h8d13/Mac-G5-2005-Restore/README.md

 ![images](https://github.com/user-attachments/assets/6600058e-5dad-42fc-b8fb-4acb03d2706a)

-Don't worry (for me it was simply because I unplugged the old drive) and restart with holding the right keys!
+Don't worry (for me it was simply because I unplugged the old drive) and the computer detects no OS.

+Restart while holding the right keys!

 In later systems this is easier I believe, but back then yes it's 4 keys.

 **If you're struggling to see this screen here are two tips:**